 📝 Ingredient notes

-For the choux bun (cream puff)
+For the choux pastry

 🛒 You’ll find detailed measurements for all Ingredients in the printable version of the Recipe Card at the bottom of this post

-For the craquelin disk
+For craquelin

 🛒 You’ll find detailed measurements for all Ingredients in the printable version of the Recipe Card at the bottom of this post